Pay policy statement

 The council has regard to the statutory guidance dated 12 May 2022 on the making and disclosure of Special Severance Payments by local authorities in England, and earlier statutory guidance on severance payments published in February 2013.
 Special severance payments, which are payments exceeding an employee’s statutory and contractual entitlements on termination of employment, are determined on a case-by-case basis e.g. settlement agreements, write-offs of any debt or loan, hardship payment consideration, and payments to employees for retraining.

-Severance payments of £100,000 and above are subject to a formal decision made by Council unless there is a good reason for departing from the statutory guidance; and payments below £100,000 are subject to a formal decision of either:
+Severance payments of £100,000 and above are subject to a formal decision made by Council unless there is a good reason for departing from the statutory guidance.
+Payments below £100,000 are subject to a formal decision of either:

 Re-employment

-• the individual remuneration details for each senior employee, defined by regulations as the Chief Officers listed above, whose salary is more than £50,000 per annum.
-All allowances and other payments will be shown.
+- the individual remuneration details for each senior employee, defined by regulations as the Chief Officers (as listed at page 2), whose salary is more than £50,000 per annum.
+All allowances and other payments are also shown.

 Only those employees whose salary is above £150,000 per annum are disclosed by name, all remaining senior officers are disclosed by post title.